 “Windsor is a border city and Windsor Law takes full advantage of that - as a result there is no better place in Canada to study law in its transnational and global context.
 It has been immensely gratifying to see many of our students carve out international law careers after they graduate.”
 Dean Christopher Waters.

 "Windsor Law is a community in the best sense of the word.
 It is a place where administrative staff, librarians, faculty members and students occupy a common space, interact with one another and enjoy a sense of belonging and fellowship.
 Where people share a common commitment to their respective communities, to a spirit of volunteerism and social responsibility.
 A place where excellence is encouraged, civility and compassion expected, collaboration and shared."
-Professor and Associate Dean Jasminka Kalajdzic.
+Associate Professor Jasminka Kalajdzic.

 The Law and Technology Lab (LTEC Lab) is a community that gathers University of Windsor faculty, students, and alumni whose research, teaching and experiential learning initiatives revolve around the theme of law and technology.
 “Lab” denotes Windsor Law’s progressive and innovative approach to legal research, teaching and experiential learning, the desire to experiment, test the law, and set new boundaries in these areas.